mcmaniou/Enrichment-Analysis-Per-TADs/README.md

 source("enrichmentAnalysis.R")
 ```

+If you want to change the inpuut data, the path of the file must be provided in the main script.

 The output is stored in the Outputs folder.

 In the main script, the user can change the following parameters: